Logo

 If your HOA requires an approval process for ADUs, homeowners must be aware of their rights and obligations.
 Key considerations include:

-Reviewing HOA governing documents to see if ADU restrictions are legally enforceable.
+Reviewing HOA governing documents to see whether any ADU-related restrictions are enforceable and how the architectural review process is described.

 Ensuring that your ADU plans comply with local zoning and state ADU laws.